Iowa Environmental Steward Award

 Applications will be evaluated on the following criteria: manure/nutrient management, soil and water conservation, air quality, public relations, wildlife habitat, and environmental management innovations.
 Other considerations are the commitment to the We Care® principles, and the contributions they make to their community.

-Nominations for the 2025 Awards will open April 15 and are due July 14, 2025.
+Nominations for the 2025 Awards are due July 15, 2025.

 Download the full list of past winners, or watch the profile of the 2024 award winner below.